deanishe/alfred-workflow/docs/tutorial_2.rst

 Part 2: A Distribution-Ready Pinboard Workflow
 ==============================================

-In which we create a `Pinboard.in <https://pinboard.in/>`_ Workflow ready for mass consumption.
+In which we create a `Pinboard.in <https://pinboard.in/>`_ workflow ready for mass consumption.

-In the :ref:`first part <tutorial>` of the tutorial, we built a useable Workflow to view, search and open your recent Pinboard posts.
-The Workflow isn't quite ready to be distributed to other users, however: we can't expect them to go grubbing around in the source code like an animal to set their own API keys.
+In the :ref:`first part <tutorial>` of the tutorial, we built a useable workflow to view, search and open your recent Pinboard posts.
+The workflow isn't quite ready to be distributed to other users, however: we can't expect them to go grubbing around in the source code like an animal to set their own API keys.

-What's more, an update to the Workflow would overwrite their changes.
+What's more, an update to the workflow would overwrite their changes.

-So now we're going to edit the Workflow so users can add their API key from the comfort of Alfred's friendly query box and use :attr:`Workflow.settings <workflow.workflow.Workflow.settings>` to save it in the Workflow's data directory where it won't get overwritten.
+So now we're going to edit the workflow so users can add their API key from the comfort of Alfred's friendly query box and use :attr:`Workflow.settings <workflow.workflow.Workflow.settings>` to save it in the workflow's data directory where it won't get overwritten.

 Performing multiple actions from one script